ligato/docs/docs/developer-guide/control-flows.md

 !!!
 Note
     The UML diagrams are plotted as SVG images.
 They also contain links to diagrams presenting the state of the graph with values at the end of every transaction.
-    To access these links, the UML diagrams must be opened as standalone inside another web browser tab.
+    To access these links, the UML diagrams must be opened as standalone inside a separate web browser tab.

 ### Example: AF-Packet interface